Student Loan Options

 When people think of student loan options, they may immediately think of banks and credit unions, and reams of private paperwork.
 While it’s true that private banks offer student loans, and their role will be discussed a little later in this article, many student loans come directly from the federal government.
 When they do, they’re known as federal loans.

-- Direct Unsubsidized Loans.
-These loans are only available to undergraduate students, and students must demonstrate financial need in order to qualify.
+- Direct Subsidized Loans: These loans are only available to undergraduate students, and students must demonstrate financial need in order to qualify.
 This restriction is in place because the government pays interest on the loan for a specific period of time on behalf of the student.

 The eligibility requirements and limitations are listed on the website of the U.S. Department of Education, and while the site is quite clear, all of the restrictions can be confusing.
 Some loans have a certain interest rate, while others are more expensive.
 Some are capped at a certain low borrowing level, while others have a much higher borrowing limit.
 Students who want to use the federal student loan options may be a little confused about what they can and cannot obtain.